armandtvz/django-auditlog/docs/source/usage.rst

    It is not possible to re-save a LogEntry object after creation except to change the value of the `additional_data` field.
 Changes to all other fields will be ignored and logged as warnings.
 Therefore, no exceptions will be raised.
+The same applies to the `LogEntry.objects.bulk_update` method.

-   This is not a complete solution to prevent log entries from being changed or tampered with, but it is a deterrent.
-It could also prevent someone from accidentally doing something they should not be doing.
+   This is definitely not meant as a solution to tampering but rather just a protection to prevent someone from accidentally doing something they shouldn't be doing.

 .. py:currentmodule:: auditlog.models